-This regional training facility allows training of police, fire and EMS together during comprehensive emergency incident police departments, 352 fire departments, and 21 hospitals across ten counties with a population of over one million residents.
+This regional training facility allows training of police, fire and EMS together during comprehensive emergency incident simulations emphasizing unified command.
+Training services are provided to 151 police departments, 352 fire departments, and 21 hospitals across ten counties with a population of over one million residents.
 It also enables the College to participate in regional initiatives in Northeastern Pennsylvania in areas such as homeland defense, bio-preparedness and for state and national first responder training.